Everything You Need to Know About a Killdeer Bird

 Nest and Eggs

 This bird does not make a nest.
 Four eggs, heavily marked with brown spots, scrawls and blotches, are placed on open ground, where they blend in with the surroundings.
 To attract them to your backyard, offer a protected gravel area where it can lay its eggs.
-When something approaches its nest, the killdeer spreads its wings and tail, scolds and may even fly at it.
-If a potential predator comes very near, the bird tries to lure it away by playing wounded.
+It takes more than three weeks for killdeer eggs to hatch.

 Discover America’s smartest bird species.